James Douglas, 9th Earl of Douglas explained

 Early life

-He succeeded to the earldom on the murder of his brother William Douglas, 8th Earl of Douglas by King James II and his entourage.
-He denounced his brother's murderers and took up arms against the king, and he and his brothers attacked Stirling, driving a horse through the town with the safe conduct given to William attached to its tail.
-He was forced to back down when some allies deserted him.
+He succeeded to the earldom on the murder of his brother William Douglas, 8th Earl of Douglas by King James II and his entourage on 22 February 1452.[3]
+William had been issued with a letter of safe conduct and joined the King for feasting before Lent.[4]
+On the second evening, he was stabbed 26 times and his body was thrown out of the window.[5]
+James denounced his brother's murderers, took up arms against the king, and withdrew his allegiance by disavowing his oath.
+He and his brothers attacked Stirling a month later,[6] driving a horse through the town with the safe conduct letter given to William attached to its tail.
+The King responded by leading a series of raids into Douglas territories in July.[7]
+The months of conflict that followed was tantamount to civil war.

-He obtained a papal dispensation to marry his brother's widow, Margaret Douglas, Fair Maid of Galloway, in order to keep the family estates together.
+James and the King were compelled to and make an uneasy peace on 28 August 1452.
+Some allies of Douglas deserted him and others in the political community were alienated by the King's raids.[8]
+As part of the reconciliation, the King agreed to promote a marriage between Douglas and his brother's widow, Margaret Douglas, Fair Maid of Galloway.
+James obtained a papal dispensation to marry her, with the aim to keep the family estates together.
 It is not entirely clear that this marriage ever took place, but it was certainly planned.
-He was involved in intrigues with the English court, and in 1455 rebelled against James II once more.
+Douglas became involved in intrigues with the English court, and in 1455 rebelled against James II once more.

 Rebellion and exile in England

 Meanwhile, another branch of the Douglas family, known as the Red Douglases, had risen into importance, and George Douglas, 4th Earl of Angus, great-grandson of the first earl of Douglas, took sides with the king against the Earl of Douglas.
-Douglas, again deserted by his chief allies, fled to England, and his three younger brothers, Hugh Douglas, Earl of Ormonde, Archibald Douglas, Earl of Moray, and John Douglas, Lord of Balvenie, were defeated at the Battle of Arkinholm, near Langholm on the Esk, possibly by Angus.
+Douglas, again deserted by his chief allies, fled to England, and his three younger brothers, Hugh Douglas, Earl of Ormonde, Archibald Douglas, Earl of Moray, and John Douglas, Lord of Balvenie, were defeated on 1 May 1455[9] at the Battle of Arkinholm,[10] near Langholm on the Esk, possibly by Angus.
 Moray was killed, Ormonde taken prisoner and executed, and Balvenie escaped to England.
 Their last stronghold, Threave Castle in Galloway, fell.
 James Douglas was attainted in 1455, and his lands and estates were forfeit to the crown.
-The lands of the Douglases were divided among their rivals, the lordship of Douglas falling to the Red Douglas 4th earl of Angus.
+The lands of the Douglases were divided among their rivals, the lordship of Douglas falling to the Red Douglas, 4th Earl of Angus.
+He later tried to reclaim Berwick and Roxborough, but was unsuccessful.

 Capture and death